-Saudi Crown Prince Mohammed bin Salman announced this morning that Saudi Arabia intends to launch a second national airline as part of its plan "to consolidate its position as a global logistics center," according to the official news agency "SPA".
+A new step for a better economy As Saudi Crown Prince Mohammed bin Salman announced, this morning, that the Kingdom of Saudi Arabia plans to launch a second national airline as part of its plan to "consolidate its position as a global logistics center."
+According to the official news agency.

-In a related context, SPA quoted the Crown Prince as saying during his launch of the "National Strategy for Transport and Logistics Services" that "the strategy aims to advance the Kingdom of Saudi Arabia to become the fifth globally in air transport traffic, and to increase destinations for more than 250 international destinations, along with Launching a new national carrier.
+In the related context, the Saudi Press Agency quoted the Crown Prince as saying during his presentation of the national strategy for transport and logistics that this strategy aims to make the Kingdom of Saudi Arabia the fifth largest country in the world in terms of air traffic. , in addition to increasing the number of destinations to more than 250 international destinations; And the launch of a new national carrier.

-In this regard, he added that this strategy also aims to "increase the capabilities of the air freight sector by doubling its capacity to reach more than 4.5 million tons."
-The Crown Prince did not specify when the new company would see the light of day.
+In this context, he added, this strategy also aims to "increase the capacity of the air cargo sector by doubling its capacity to reach 4.5 million tons."
+Al-Khalaf did not specify when the new company will be published.

 An investment program to improve the economy and aviation situation in Saudi Arabia

-Saudi Arabia is implementing an ambitious investment program as part of its efforts to diversify its oil-reliant economy.
+Saudi Arabia is pursuing an ambitious investment program as part of its efforts to diversify its oil-dependent economy.

-The kingdom plans to build a new airport in the capital, Riyadh - where the new airline will be based - to accommodate international tourists and businessmen, according to Bloomberg News.
+The kingdom plans to build a new airport in the capital, Riyadh - where the new airline will be based - to accommodate international tourists and business people, according to Bloomberg News.